National Plant Monitoring Scheme (NPMS)

-The data entry guide is available here.
+- A data entry guide is available here.

-This is a new data entry site, which is currently being tested.
+- This is a new data entry site, which is currently being tested.
 Please help by telling us about things that don’t work, are not clear or could be improved by emailing email@example.com

-(If for any reason you are not able to use the data entry system, please return your survey forms to us in the post).
+- (If for any reason you are not able to use the data entry system, please return your survey forms to us in the post).